NoisyNN: Exploring the Impact of Information Entropy Change in Learning Systems

 \section{Methods}

-The idea of exploring the influence of noise on deep models is straightforward: we add noise to the latent representations.
+The idea of exploring the influence of noise on the deep models is straightforward.
 The framework is depicted in Fig. \ref{NoisyModel}.
-This is a universal framework for classification tasks where there are different options for deep models, such as CNNs and ViTs.
+This is a universal framework where there are different options for deep models, such as CNNs and ViTs.
 Through the simple operation of injecting noise into a randomly selected layer, a model has the potential to gain additional information to reduce task complexity, thereby improving its performance.
-It is sufficient to inject noise into a single layer instead of multiple layers since it imposes a regularization on other layers of the model simultaneously.
+It is sufficient to inject noise into a single layer instead of multiple layers since it imposes a regularization on multiple layers simultaneously.

 For a classification problem, the dataset $(\boldsymbol{X},\boldsymbol{Y})$ can be regarded as samplings derived from $\mathit{D} _{\mathcal{X},\mathcal{Y} } $, where $\mathit{D} _{\mathcal{X},\mathcal{Y} } $ is some unknown joint distribution of data points and labels from feasible space $\mathcal{X}$ and $\mathcal{Y}$, i.e., $(\boldsymbol{X}, \boldsymbol{Y}) \sim \mathit{D} _{\mathcal{X},\mathcal{Y} } $ \cite{Shalev14book}.
 Hence, given a set of $k$ data points $\boldsymbol{X}=\left \{ X_{1},X_{2},...,X_{k} \right \}$, the label set $\boldsymbol{Y}=\left \{ Y_{1},Y_{2},...,Y_{k} \right \} $ is regarded as sampling from $\boldsymbol{Y} \sim \mathit{D} _{\mathcal{Y}|\mathcal{X} } $.
 The complexity of $\mathcal{T}$ on dataset $\boldsymbol{X}$ is formulated as: